Climate Valuation Coastal Inundation Risk Report

 The whole process will take up to 15 minutes.

-It is important that you understand what the House Check tool does and does not do.
+It is important that you understand what the Coastal Inundation Risk Report does and does not do.

 Our proprietary Coastal Inundation Model provides a generalised model of coastal inundation risk within a range of climate change futures (all else being equal), based scenarios developed by leading scientific bodies.
 The Model provides a more detailed analysis of potential coastal inundation risks than a consideration of sea level rise estimates alone.
 It applies leading scientific estimates of a number of potential sea level rise scenarios to other scientific data and/or proxies relating to wave pass-through, tidal factors, elevation and tectonic movements (where that data is available and applicable).